 But God is above acting the way that men do.
 Jonah thought he could thwart God’s plans by being disobedient.
 That is the worst place to be.
 Jonah finds out.

-In this podcast, we discuss Jonah as a metaphore for both Old Testament Israel and the Church in 2017.
+In this podcast, we discuss Jonah as a metaphor for both Old Testament Israel and the modern Church.

 Here are links to what was discussed in this podcast.

 » Mission in the Old Testament by Walter C. Kaiser, Jr.